 And the end of all our exploring

 Will be to arrive where we started

 And know the place for the first time.’

 For years I have kept an article from an old National Geographic magazine on ancient rock carvings in the Pacific Northwest, on the Olympic Peninsula.
-Exploring these further (pictures of whales and seals) I have felt a visceral connection to early humanity, whilst trying to emulate their direct marks.
-Petroglyphs have come to symbolize this for me.
+The direct marks of these petroglyphs have come to symbolize our visceral connection to early humanity.
 Vulnerable to the elements, they are worn by time but still discernible, with a hidden language and their own spirit.
 The processes that I take the work through allow for uncertainty and surprise, and involve being prepared to both leave a mark and to lose everything.